microcks/microcks-spectral-ruleset/README.md

 #### Reused external rules

-THe Microcks ruleset imports the `asyncapi-message-examples` from the [Spectral AsyncAPI Rules](https://docs.stoplight.io/docs/spectral/1e63ffd0220f3-async-api-rules).
+The Microcks ruleset imports the `asyncapi-message-examples` from the [Spectral AsyncAPI Rules](https://docs.stoplight.io/docs/spectral/1e63ffd0220f3-async-api-rules).

 This rule checks that the `examples` definitions are conformant to the schema definition with the API specification.
 Having incorrect values or types will not prevent Microcks to produce mocks but these ones will be totally useless for people wanted to have a high-fidelity simulation of the API.

 **Severity:** `error`

-#### microcks-examples-in-message
+#### microcks-aas-examples-in-message

 This rule will ask you to provide named `examples` within `$.channels.*.[publish,subscribe].message`.